Kip Williams

 • LGBTQ Issues External link

-As a gay/queer therapist, I am proud to serve my LGBTQIA2S+ community and ally with other marginalized communities by providing culturally sensitive care grounded in a social justice perspective.
+As a gay/queer therapist, I am proud to serve my LGBTQIA2S+ community by providing culturally sensitive care grounded in a social justice perspective.

 Contact Kip